$\mathcal{P}^3$: Toward Versatile Embodied Agents: Experiments

 \subsection{Active Perception Capability Evaluation}

-As the $\bm{\mathcal{P}}^3$ framework requires the perception module to observe and propose potential tasks in the environment, it is vital that the VLMs used for the perception module can meet the requirement.
+As the $\mathcal P^3$ framework requires the perception module to observe and propose potential tasks in the environment, it is vital that the VLMs used for the perception module can meet the requirement.
 To evaluate such a capability, we built the Active Task Perception Benchmark.
-The benchmark consists of 272 snapshots in first-person videos from either publicly available datasets~\cite{scannet,scannet++,yang2024think,dehghan2021arkitscenes} or original videos.
-The snapshots are preprocessed by Qwen2.5-VL~\cite{Qwen2.5-VL} to generate task proposals and bounding boxes for reference, and are gone through manual checks to ensure data quality.
+First, we collect videos from publicly available datasets~\cite{scannet,scannet++,yang2024think,dehghan2021arkitscenes}, while also shooting original videos with proper duration.
+Then, combined with active task hints (e.g., safety check, item organization), the videos undergo task classification, followed by generating VLM proposals with task-specific prompts.
+Both steps involve manual checks.
+Finally, we construct a benchmark that consists of 600 snapshots from these processed first-person videos.
+These snapshots are preprocessed by GPT-4o~\cite{gpt4o} and QwenVL~\cite{Qwen2.5-VL} to generate task proposals and bounding boxes for reference, and are then manually checked again to ensure data quality.

-In our benchmark, we focus on three categories of tasks that are common in household scenarios, namely debris cleaning, item organization, and safety checks.
-Additionally, to prevent the situation where the model achieves high performance by arbitrarily guessing tasks, we add negative samples where the room is tidy (i.e., no task should be proposed).
+In our benchmark, we evaluate three representative categories of household tasks: debris cleaning, item organization, and safety checks.
+To prevent the situation where the model achieves high performance by arbitrarily guessing tasks, we add negative samples where the room is tidy (i.e., no task should be proposed).
 As the perception module should be adaptable to all open-ended tasks, we utilize several off-the-shelf VLMs trained on either general datasets or embodied tasks and evaluate them under a zero-shot setting.
-Finally, we measure performance by category accuracy using ChatGPT-3.5-Turbo-1106~\cite{gpt3.5} for judgment and the average number of proposals on negative samples.
+Finally, we measure accuracy using \texttt{ChatGPT-4.1-0414}~\cite{gpt3.5} for judgment, together with the average number of proposals on negative samples.

+To construct the Active Task Perception Benchmark, we design a collection and annotation pipeline that combines public egocentric videos, original recordings, VLM-assisted proposal generation, and manual verification, as summarized in Fig.~\ref{fig:benchmark}.

+The data collection stage starts from a series of first-person videos from publicly available datasets~\cite{scannet,scannet++,yang2024think,dehghan2021arkitscenes}.
+Additionally, to further enhance the diversity of our benchmark, we also record videos under the same basic setting (first-person, similar length, etc.).
+To ensure that the videos can reflect real-world scenarios, we filter the videos and preserve those with appropriate lengths and numbers of objects.
+Then, for each video, we take a snapshot every 3 seconds.
+By applying state-of-the-art VLMs~\cite{Qwen2.5-VL, gpt4o} and manual check, we select a subset of 600 snapshots belonging to the following categories: